Karl-Michaud/learn-JS/README.md

 # learn-JS
-This repository will hold all the stuff related to me leaning JS
+This repository will hold all the stuff related to me learning JS